JetBrains/kotlin/samples/python_extension/README.md

  The example works as following.
 Kotlin/Native API is implemented in `Server.kt`, and we run Kotlin/Native compiler with `-produce dynamic` option.
-Compiler produces two artifacts: `server_api.h` which is C language API to all public functions and classes available in the application. `libserver.dylib` or `libserver.so` shared object contains C bridge to all above APIs.
+Compiler produces two artifacts: `server_api.h` which is C language API to all public functions and classes available in the application. `libserver.dylib` or `libserver.so` or `server.dll` shared object contains C bridge to all above APIs.

   This C bridge looks like a C struct, reflecting all scopes in program, with operations available.
 For example,